iworkflowio/durable-timer/DECISION_LOG.md

 - **Impact**: Clear design documentation supports consistent implementation and informed future decisions
 - **Status**: Active

+### [Date: 2025-07-19] DynamoDB LSI Cost Optimization Decision
+- **Context**: Need to balance DynamoDB costs vs storage flexibility.
+Original design used GSI to avoid LSI 10GB partition limit, but GSI incurs significant additional costs for write-heavy timer workloads due to separate write capacity consumption on both base table and GSI.
+- **Decision**: Revert to Local Secondary Index (LSI) instead of Global Secondary Index (GSI) for DynamoDB implementation to minimize costs.
+Manage the 10GB partition limit through administrative controls - when partitions approach the limit, create new groups with higher shard counts to redistribute load.
+- **Rationale**: LSI is significantly more cost-effective for write-heavy workloads since writes are included in base table capacity.
+The 10GB limit is manageable through proper capacity planning and administrative resharding.
+Cost savings outweigh the operational overhead of monitoring partition sizes.
+- **Alternatives**: Continue using GSI for unlimited storage, hybrid approach with both LSI and GSI options, separate storage backends for large partitions
+- **Impact**: Substantial cost reduction for DynamoDB deployments, requires monitoring of partition sizes and administrative resharding procedures, establishes foundation for future premium GSI features
+- **Status**: Active

 ### [Date: TBD] Technology Stack Selection
 - **Context**: Choose programming languages, frameworks, and core technologies
 - **Decision**: [To be determined]